hashgraph/stablecoin-studio/contracts/README.md

 You can change which account is the *operator* and the *non-operator* account by changing the **clientId** value at : scripts -> utils.ts -> const clientId

-### Factory contracts
+### Predeployed Factory & HederaERC20 contracts
-Tests use a factory contract to create the stable coins.
+Tests use a factory and an HederaERC20 contract to create the stable coins.
-- If you want to deploy a new Factory every time : scripts -> deploy.ts -> factoryProxyAddress = "" / factoryProxyAdminAddress = "" / factoryAddress = ""
+- If you want to deploy a new Factory every time : scripts -> deploy.ts -> hederaERC20Address = "" / factoryProxyAddress = "" / factoryProxyAdminAddress = "" / factoryAddress = ""
-- If you want to re-use a Factory : Set the Hedera contracts Id in scripts -> deploy.ts -> factoryProxyAddress / factoryProxyAdminAddress / factoryAddress
+- If you want to re-use a Factory and HederaERC20 : Set the Hedera contracts Id in scripts -> deploy.ts -> hederaERC20Address /factoryProxyAddress / factoryProxyAdminAddress / factoryAddress

 ## Run